 Round Trip Hiking Distance: ~4 miles

 This route requires that you avoid the Hunter Creek Trail, and instead follow the jeep road as it heads back up a hill behind you.
 Just before you get on the Hunter Creek Trail, the jeep road heads up the hill.
-Follow this road as it winds around the hill, and then heads back west below some telephone polls.
+Follow this road as it winds around the hill, and then heads back west below some telephone poles.
 The road curves around until it heads south, and eventually parallels the Hunter Creek Trail from above.
 Make sure to follow the road as it curves to the south.
 Although the road loses slight elevation early on, once it heads back up, make sure to follow it this way.
 The road eventually ends, and you follow a use trail up the ridge that fades in and out, but is generally easy to follow.
 After you reach the base of the ridge, you'll go straight up towards higher elevation, and continue up, using the trail where you can.
 The trail ends briefly at a series of rocks.
 Climb over the rocks, and follow the trail again up towards a false summit.
 Continue over a couple false summits until you reach the final summit.
 From the parking lot, the route to the top is about 2 miles and involves a class 1 hike.

 Route: Hunter Creek Trail to North side rock face gully/return Jeep Road route